prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

 If you'd like to manage the products inventory via a CSV file instead, download the provided ["products.csv"](/data/products.csv) file and place it into your project directory in a directory called "data".
 And you can later try to reference that data instead of the provided `products` variable.

 If you'd like to manage the products inventory via Google Sheet document instead, reference this provided [products sheet](https://docs.google.com/spreadsheets/d/1ItN7Cc2Yn4K90cMIsxi2P045Gzw0y2JHB_EkV4mXXpI/edit?usp=sharing).
 And you can later try to reference that data instead of the provided `products` variable.
-See the "Google Sheets Datastore" challenge for more info.
+See the "Integrating with a Google Sheets Datastore" challenge for more info.

 ## Basic Requirements